ipfabric/docs/docs/IP_Fabric_Settings/system/ca.md

 update-ca-certificates
 ```

-We recommend creating a subdirectory in case you are going to add multiple
+If you are going to add multiple certificates, we recommend creating a
-certificates:
+subdirectory:

 ```shell
 mkdir /usr/local/share/ca-certificates/my_custom_ca
 ```

-!!!
-Info
+!!! info

-    The certificate has to be in PEM format with `.crt` extension.
+    The certificate must be in PEM format with a `.crt` extension.
 Files with
     other extensions are omitted.

 After placing the certificate in the directory, you will need to run the